rgscherf/testing-best-practices/objectives/1-document.md

 > Are tests methods and classes documented at standards equivalent to other source code?

 Your code is meant to be read.
-It should display good use of method/variable names and clear logic that makes your intention clear.
-This isn't always possible, however--and when things get tricky, you are required to comment your code.
+It should display good use of method/variable names.
+It should also make your intention clear with logic that is easy to follow.

+This isn't always possible.
+When things get tricky, you are required to comment your code so that other developers can understand it.

 ## To receive credit for this objective: